Ongoing monitoring

 What you need to know

 The content and outcomes of courses accredited by the VRQA need to be monitored and evaluated.
-This helps keep the course relevant and current, and allows ongoing improvements to be made.
+This helps keep the course relevant and current and allows ongoing improvements.

 In exceptional circumstances, we may grant a short-term renewal for a maximum of 12 months.